Plans, Pricing & What's Covered in 2026

 When a covered item breaks down, you file a claim 24/7 either through the online account center or by phone.
 Here's what the process looks like step by step:

-- File your claim — Online or via phone as soon as the malfunction is discovered.
+- File your claim online or by phone as soon as the malfunction is discovered.

-- Workmanship guarantee — Repairs come with a 30-day guarantee on workmanship (90 days on parts, 60 days on labor in some cases).
+- Workmanship guarantee.
+Repairs come with a 30-day guarantee on workmanship in most cases.

 Common exclusions to know: